 Example 3.8: Is my place occupying a lot of space?

-The returned object is a Rectangle instance, as Point instances, this is a fundamental architecture class when dealing with GUI.
+The returned object is a Rectangle instance.
+As with Point instances, this is a fundamental architectural class when dealing with GUI.

-Observe as you get the same local bounds even when positioning around the morph
+Observe that you get the same local bounds even when positioning the morph:

 BoxMorph new :: openInWorld; morphPosition: 200@200; localBounds ⇒ 0@0 corner: 50@40.